Please click the image for details about how you can participate in this unique experience.

 Pricing includes all applicable fees.
 Call 782-3200 for Group Sales.

-JOIN US FOR THESE SPECIAL EVENTS
+JOIN US FOR THESE SPECIAL PRE-SHOW EVENTS

 Included in your price of admission:

 - Jan 30 – Wine Down Thursday – Come early and enjoy pre-show wine samples.
-Starts at 6:00 pm.
+Starts at 6:00 pm. – Courtesy of Sonder & Dram and Central Distributors

 - Feb 1 – Saturday Night Samples – Come early and enjoy pre-show beer samples.
 Starts at 6:30 pm. – Courtesy of Baxter Brewing